Budabot/Tyrbot/README.md

 You may also wish to disable logging to the file system by mounting a custom `conf/logging.py` file.

-You can also look at our guide for using docker-compose to manage a Docker container withy Tyrbot: https://github.com/Budabot/Tyrbot/wiki/Running-Tyrbot-with-Docker-Compose
+You can also look at our guide for using docker-compose to manage a Docker container running Tyrbot: https://github.com/Budabot/Tyrbot/wiki/Running-Tyrbot-with-Docker-Compose